 Conclusion and Recommendation

 The micro-environment of the adult parasite inside the definitive host which is the small intestine is important for its survival.
 This study is of public health importance.
-The adult Spirometra discharge a large number of eggs in the environment, when the eggs come in contact with water develop and hatch to coracidia which is eaten by Cyclops.
-Human can drink water contaminated with infected Cyclops and get infection.
+The adult Spirometra discharges a large number of eggs in the environment, when the eggs come in contact with water, they develop and hatch to coracidia which is eaten by Cyclops.
+Humans can get infection by drinking water contaminated with infected Cyclops.
 It is therefore recommended to use safe water such a piped and treated water to avoid getting infection from contaminated water.
-Also it is recommended deworming regularly cats and dogs which are common pets.
+Also, it is recommended to deworm cats and dogs regularly as per the directions of the veterinarian which are common pets.

 Ethical issue